conermurphy/cdk-tutorials/ses-email-dkim-configuration/README.md

-# Configuring DKIM/SPF rules for AWS SES email addresses using the AWS CDK!
-Stop your emails going to spam and protect your domain!
+# Configuring DKIM/SPF For AWS SES Email Addresses Using The AWS CDK!
+Stop Emails Going to Spam and Protect Your Domain!

 Set up DKIM/SPF for AWS SES using the AWS CDK to prevent spam and protect your domain!
 Ensure your emails are trusted and delivered.